 Strong, durable wood houses last for several generations.
 Furthermore, foundation access on a raised wood floor home allows many structural modifications and maintenance to be performed easily, extending the useful life of the structure.
 The elevated living space of a raised wood floor foundation is isolated from ground moisture, termites and pests, and is less susceptible to disruption from growing tree roots.
 Easy foundation access makes inspections fast.

 A life cycle assessment report from APA summarizes the cradle-to-grave environmental impact, including three different end of life scenarios, of two versions of the same house as they would be built in a traditional neighborhood development in northeast Florida.
-The analysis focused on two key impact assessment criteria –emissions of greenhouse effect gases and fossil fuel consumption.
-Reducing Environmental Footprints with Wood, Form M405, is now available for free PDF download from the APA Publications Library.
+The analysis focused on two key impact assessment criteria—emissions of greenhouse effect gases and fossil fuel consumption.
+Download Reducing Environmental Footprints with Wood, Form M405.

 Life Cycle Study Finds that Raised Wood Floors Are Less Fossil Fuel Dependent Than Slab-on-Grade

-A life cycle assessment of two alternative floor systems – one wood, the other concrete slab-on-grade – confirms that wood is considerably less fossil fuel dependent and contributes far less to climate change than concrete.
-The findings are summarized in Reducing the Carbon Footprint of Floor Systems, Form L400, a free report now available for download from the APA Publications Library.
+A life cycle assessment of two alternative floor systems—one wood, the other concrete slab-on-grade—confirms that wood is considerably less fossil fuel dependent and contributes far less to climate change than concrete.
+The findings are summarized in Reducing the Carbon Footprint of Floor Systems, Form L400, a free report available for download from the APA Resource Library.
 Based on data provided by the Athena Institute, the U.S. Life Cycle Inventory Data Base, and Ecoinvent, the study compared the fossil fuel consumption requirements and greenhouse gas emission levels of the two systems, both based on a 2,500-square-foot single-story residential dwelling located in Atlanta, Georgia.
 Both cradle-to-gate and cradle-to-grave comparisons were analyzed.
 In the cradle-to-grave comparison, the wood floor system measured negative global warming carbon emissions compared to the concrete, with a difference of 18,822 kg of CO2 (the equivalent to annual emissions from 3.7 passenger vehicles), or nearly 180 percent, and significantly less consumption of both total energy and fossil fuel energy.